mckinsey/vizro/vizro-core/docs/pages/user-guides/static-data.md

 # Static data

 A static data source is the simplest way to provide data to your dashboard and should be used for any data that does not need to be reloaded while the dashboard is running.
 It is production-ready and works out of the box in a multi-process deployment.
-If you need data that can be refreshed without restarting the dashboard then you should use [dynamic data](dynamic-data.md).
+If you need data to be refreshed without restarting the dashboard then you should instead use [dynamic data](dynamic-data.md).

 ## Supply directly